merative/acd-containers/src/pages/configeditor/download_openshift.md

 You may get an error about the self-signed certificate in the browser, but you can use advanced option to continue to to the site.
 In Google Chrome, if there is no button to proceed, click on the advanced warning text and type `thisisunsafe` (all one word lower-case--type it after clicking on the warning) and it should proceed.
 This is only needed the first time in.
 To fix this, add a trusted CA-issued certificate to the Apache HTTP server.

 Initially, there are no default cartridges so your list will be empty.
 You can install the base Clinical Insights cartridge via an import and extend that cartridge or create your own new cartridge.
-In the upper right corner of the page, Click the mortar board tutorial link to see Introductory videos and click the "?" icon to view the Getting Started Guide.
+In the upper right corner of the page, click the mortar board tutorial link to see Introductory videos and click the "?" icon to view the Getting Started Guide.

 Periodically, refer to this page for updates to the Configuration Editor packages and see below for update instructions.